wariskhan1/FinalYearProject/README.md

 * cd corona-backend-main
 * And run this command once your in the backend main directory
 * npm start
 * NOTE : Packages may be updated or no longer maintained.
-If an error is showing to updates the packages or deprecated warnings.
-You can install the new packages or simple do this command npm install --loglevel=error (to ignore warnings) when in the covid-app-main folder.
+If an error is showing to update the packages or deprecated warnings.
+You can install the new packages or simply do this command npm install --loglevel=error (to ignore warnings) when in the covid-app-main folder.

 * Once this is done you should be able to use all functions in website.